-Are you just starting to exercise?
+Are you just starting an exercise routine?

 One of the great things about physical activity is that there are so many ways to be active.
 This workout is only one of them.
 The secret to success is to be creative, find activities you enjoy, and keep going.